Chicago Mind and Body

 Background

-Sarah Farris is a Licensed Counselor in Illinois and Wisconsin and holds a Specialist in Fitness Nutrition certificate through ISSA.
-Sarah earned bachelor's degrees in Psychology and Spanish at Roanoke College in 2004, then completed a master’s degree in Bicultural and Bilingual Studies at the University of Texas at San Antonio in 2006.
-She spent 6 years working in psychiatric research at the UT Health Sciences Center at San Antonio.
+Sarah Farris is a Licensed Counselor in Illinois and Wisconsin.
+Sarah earned bachelor's degrees in Psychology and Spanish in 2004, then completed a master’s degree in Bicultural and Bilingual Studies in 2006.
+She then entered the field of psychiatric research and worked for 6 years at the UT Health Sciences Center at San Antonio.

 Counseling Focus

-Sarah has specialized training Exposure and Response Prevention (ERP) for the treatment of OCD, Phobias, Panic Disorder, Social Anxiety, Generalized Anxiety, and Body Dysmorphic Disorder.
-She completed the IOCDF’s BTTI (Behavioral Therapy Training Institute) in 2019, learning from experts in the field of treatments for OCD.
-She also completed trainings through the Massachusetts General Hospital for Body Dysmorphic Disorder and Stress, Relaxation and Mind Body Medicine.
+Sarah has specialized training in Cognitive Behavioral Therapy and Exposure and Response Prevention (ERP) for the treatment of OCD and related conditions, including phobias, panic disorder, anxiety, and trichotillomania.
+She completed intensive trainings through the IOCDF’s BTTI (Behavioral Therapy Training Institute), Massachusetts General Hospital, and The TLC Foundation's Professional Training Institute, learning from experts in the field of treatments for OCD, Body Dysmorphic Disorder, and Body Focused Repetitive Behaviors (BFRBs).

-Advocacy
+Athletes and Advocacy

 Sarah’s message to clients